antleaf/doapr/webroot/content/repositories/arxiv.md

 text_embargo: 'No'
 time_submission_to_posting: Less than 48h
 repository_url: https://arxiv.org/
+user_committees: |-
-user_committees: 'Yes : Member advisory board (libraries, research institutions, laboratories or foundations)    Elections are organised : you can go here for more informations on the process https://arxiv.org/about/mab_bylaws'
+  Yes : Member advisory board (libraries, research institutions, laboratories or foundations).

+  Elections are organised : you can go here for more informations on the process https://arxiv.org/about/mab_bylaws
 versioning_policy: Accepts new version.
 All version are archieved and visible for readers.
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The